leeping-ng/Udacity-CarND-Extended-Kalman-Filter/README.md

 <img src='https://github.com/leeping-ng/Udacity-CarND-Extended-Kalman-Filter/blob/master/writeup_images/RMSE%20Simulator.JPG' width=600>

+The following sections summarise the codes in the src folder of this repository.
+Some skeleton code was already provided by Udacity, and I filled in the remainder of the missing code for this project.

 #### Main.cpp

-Main.cpp reads in the data from the simulator,  calls a function to run the Kalman filter, and calls a function to calculate RMSE
-- creating an instance of the FusionEKF class
+- Creates an instance of the FusionEKF class
+- Reads in the data from the simulator
-- Receiving the measurement data calling the ProcessMeasurement() function.
-ProcessMeasurement() is responsible for the initialization of the Kalman filter as well as calling the prediction and update steps of the Kalman filter.
+- Calls the ProcessMeasurement() function, which is responsible for the initialization of the Kalman filter as well as calling the prediction and update steps of the Kalman filter

-The rest of main.cpp will output the following results to the simulator:
--	estimation position
+- Calls the CalculateRMSE() to calculate RMSE
--	calculated RMSE
+- Outputs the EKF estimated position and calculated RMSE to the simulator

 #### FusionEKF.cpp

+Contains the constructor which initialises the *R* and *H* matrices.

+Defines the ProcessMeasurement() function of the which:
+-	Initializes the filter with *x*, *F* and *P* (if required)
--	initializes the filter, calls the predict function, calls the update function
+- Calls the predict function
+- Calls the appropriate update function, depending if the data received is from LiDAR or radar
--	FusionEKF.cpp has a variable called ekf_, which is an instance of a KalmanFilter class.
-The ekf_ will hold the matrix and vector values.
-You will also use the ekf_ instance to call the predict and update equations.
+- Updates the variable called ekf_, which is an instance of a KalmanFilter class, and hold the matrix and vector values such as *x*, *F*, *P* and *R*

 #### kalman_filter.cpp

+- Defines the Predict() function using standard KF equations
+- Defines the Update() function for LiDAR measurements using standard KF equations
-- defines the predict function, the update function for lidar, and the update function for radar
+- Defines the UpdateEKF() function for radar measurements with modifications to the KF equations

+#### tools.cpp

+- Defines the CalculateRMSE() function to calculate RMSE from the estimations and ground truth
+- Defines the CalculateJacobian() function to calculate the Jacobian matrix Hj